yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

 And of course `actionN w :: (World) -> (a,World)`.

- > IMPORTANT, there are only two important patterns to consider:
+ > IMPORTANT: there are only two important patterns to consider:
  >
  > ~~~
  > let (x,w1) = action1 w0 in